Hobby horse: Morris and other ritual dance

+In the sixteenth and seventeenth centuries there is evidence of an association between morris dancing and hobby horses.

-A hobby horse is depicted in a stained glass window, dating from between 1550 and 1621, from Betley Hall, Staffordshire, now in the Victoria and Albert Museum, London, directly below a Maypole and surrounded by what appear to be morris dancers (accession no. C.248-1976) Window | Unknown | V&A Explore The Collections.
+A hobby horse is depicted in a stained-glass window, dating from between 1550 and 1621, from Betley Hall, Staffordshire, now in the Victoria and Albert Museum, London, directly below a maypole and surrounded by what appear to be morris dancers (accession no. C.248-1976).